-Surveying, as a practice, is the preservationist’s link between what is socially valuable and what is materially possible.
+Surveying is the link between what is socially valuable and what is materially possible.
 These survey documents are my study of a farmhouse in Zhejiang’s Wencun Village, which is also the site of Wang Shu’s most recent village renovation.
 In this case the roof was deemed structurally beyond repair, but the sequence of courtyards that it served in a small block became integral to the design phase.
-Even if the roof is removed as a structure, it is still possible to retain its material technique and spatial characteristics in the overall renovation.
+Even if the roof is removed as a structure, its construction techniques and spatial characteristics can be retained in the renovation.

 Women at work in Evora, Portugal.
 In the background, Alvaro Siza’s social housing project was under construction in 1978.

 Siza’s building project for low-income housing residents who could no longer afford the city center has clear social and practical considerations.
 This image of the building under construction, with local women at work in the foreground, is a part of that social project.
 Rather than see them (building or resident) as complete subjects, we see only the details of their relationship.
 In 1979, Siza wrote,